DuarteDomingues/Augmented-Reality-based-on-Markers/README.md

 # Augmented-Reality-based-on-Markers
-computer vision application which implements marker based augmented reality that allows the inclusion of virtual elements aligned with real fiducial markers.
+Computer vision application which implements marker based augmented reality that allows the inclusion of virtual elements aligned with real fiducial markers.

 ---